-By 3 months, a baby's brain has already reached half its adult size!
-This is why young children are often called "sponges" for new information.
+By three months, a baby's brain has already reached half its adult size!
+This is why young children are often called sponges for new information.
 They're soaking it all in, every single moment.

 It's no wonder early childhood education is such a crucial part of human development.
 Well-trained teachers encourage children at each milestone, building on strengths and helping to overcome challenges.
 This is where confidence and a love of learning is born.